aces/Loris/docs/API/LorisRESTAPI.md

 Returns raw file with the appropriate MimeType headers for each Filename retrieved from `/candidates/$CandID/$Visit/images`.

-`.
-Only `GET` is currently supported, but future versions of this API may include PUT support to insert new (or processed) data into LORIS.
+Only `GET` is currently supported, but future versions of this API may include `PUT` support to insert new (or processed) data into LORIS.

 ## 4.3.1 Image Level QC Data